 Clinical trial costs are a significant component of research and development expenses and include costs associated with third-party contractors.
-The Company outsources a substantial portion of its clinical trial activities, utilizing external entities such as Contract Research Organizations, independent clinical investigators, and other third-party service providers to assist the Company with the execution of its clinical studies.
-For each clinical trial that the Company conducts, clinical trial costs are expensed immediately.
+The Company outsources a substantial portion of its clinical trial activities, utilizing external entities such as Contract Research Organizations, independent clinical investigators, and other third-party service providers to assist the Company with the execution of its clinical trial costs are expensed immediately.